Teodoro Bacani Jr.

-Teodoro "Ted" Cruz Bacani Jr. (born January 16, 1940) is a Filipino Roman Catholic prelate of the Dominican Order who became the first bishop of Novaliches on January 16, 2003, serving until November 25, 2003.
+Teodoro "Ted" Cruz Bacani Jr., OP (born January 16, 1940) is a Filipino Catholic prelate of the Dominican Order who served as Bishop of Novaliches from January to November 2003, when he resigned after a sexual harassment scandal.
 He previously served as Auxiliary Bishop of Manila from 1984 to 2002.

 Career

 Bishop Bacani gives a homily at Quiapo Church.

 Bacani was ordained priest on December 21, 1965, in the Diocese of Iba in Zambales.
 He was also a former dean and professor in theology at the San Carlos Seminary.
 He served as auxiliary bishop of the Archdiocese of Manila and titular bishop of Gauriana from 1984 to 2002.
 He is also the spiritual advisor of the El Shaddai charismatic group.

 Following the creation of the Diocese of Novaliches on December 7, 2002, by Pope John Paul II, Bacani was appointed as its first bishop.
 He was appointed as bishop of the diocese on January 16, 2003, on his 63rd birthday.
 In April 2003, Bacani was accused of sexually harassing his 33-year old personal secretary.
 He denied the allegations but admitted to making "inappropriate expression of affection" to her.
-He was backed by the diocese and El Shaddai who expressed confidence in Bacani.
+He was backed by the diocese and El Shaddai, with both expressing confidence in Bacani.
 He resigned from the position on November 25, 2003.

 On August 15, 2019, Bacani joined the Order of Preachers.